gpdowney/lightweightLSAT/docs/time/speed.md

 ??? question "Is your sense of time reliable?"

-    I often feel like I'm speeding through games because my brain is working like crazy to figure them out.
+    I often feel like I'm speeding through a hard Reading passage because my brain is working like crazy to figure it out.
     But in fact, my stopwatch reveals that I've been staring at the page for 5 minutes.

     I sometimes rush through hard Reasoning questions because I feel like I'm going too slowly.